scanpay/woocommerce-scanpay/readme.md

 **How to enable WooCommerce Subscriptions**

 Scanpay's plugin is compatible with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).
 To enable WooCommerce Subscriptions navigate to `WooCommerce > Settings > Payments`.
 Find the *"Scanpay"* option and click *"Set up"* to open the Scanpay configuration page.
-Go to the bottom at the page and enable the WooCommerce Subscription.
+Go to the bottom at the page and enable WooCommerce Subscriptions.

 <img src="https://docs.scanpay.dk/img/woocommerce/subscriptions.png" width="700" alt="Enable WooCommerce Subscriptions for Scanpay">